-He has set up a crowdfunder to pay for his acting course in New York, that as a Brit he’s part way through having run out of money.
-It triggered me, and a few others to think hold on a minute, ought people to be funding professionally lead courses they want to take for their own ends, and what’s the give-back.
+He has set up a crowdfunder to pay for his acting course in New York, that as a Brit he was part way through when he ran out of money.
+It triggered me to want to explore why it’s fallen to the general public to fund someone’s professionally training, and to explore if any is the give-back.

 Having spent more than £30k on my own training over the last 13-yrs, it stirred me up, and I’ll come back to what happened next shortly.

-I see lots of performers and creatives undervaluing what they do, because of two things:
+Despite being fabulous at what you do, I see lots of performers undervaluing their talents, because of two things:

-Which can lead into a black hole of Catch 22, where people accept work on too narrow a criteria, and either forget to ask the right questions.
-Or they haven’t systematised their creative practice enough to take into consideration the unforeseen that may happen somewhere down the line.
-This is especially pertinent when it comes to creating the appropriate channels of communication.
+This can be a Catch 22 black hole of where people accept work on too narrow a criteria, and either forget to ask the right questions, or they haven’t systematised their creative practice enough to take into consideration the unforeseen that may happen somewhere down the line.

-Creatives are renowned for being overly sensitive and when a person is getting the wrong end of the stick, or misreading a situation that would ultimately affect the quality of the outcome of the project, ensuring you have a certain understanding beforehand becomes vital.
-For example, you might want to factor in how will we resolve any creative differences that arise?
+You may be overly sensitive and when a person is getting the wrong end of the stick, or misreading a situation that would ultimately affect the quality of the outcome of the project, ensuring you have a certain understanding beforehand is supremely helpful.
+It’s a weight off when for example, you have a pre-agreed fallback into how you’ll resolve any creative differences that arise.

 What happened with Joe

-Someone on Joe’s thread was quite, how shall I say it here, malarky.
-She said that people ought not to comment if they had nothing good to say, so then I got my act together, and I wrote this…
+Someone on his thread got upset about the negative comments he was receiving, advising people not to comment if they had nothing good to say, so for balance I got stuck in with:

-It’s unfortunate that people now have to go into massive student debt to fund their education, and even harsher that they won’t have to repay unless they earn over a certain cap, a disincentive to do well if ever there was one.
+It’s more than unfortunate that young people (mostly) find themselves in a position of taking on colossal student debt to fund their education, and even harsher that they won’t have to repay unless they earn over a certain cap, a disincentive to do well if ever there was one.

-But I’m fascinated by the wider implication and harm it does to a fledgling actor (and an established one where work has dried up) that they are being trained into believing they have to work for free.
+I’m fascinated by the wider impact it does to a fledgling actor (and an established one where work has dried up) that they are being trained into believing they have to work for free.

-It must be crushing to someone’s self confidence to say nothing of the impact it has in other areas of their life.
-Because someone, somewhere in their life is picking up the tab, as no-one lives on fresh air.
+It must be crushing to someone’s self confidence to say nothing of the impact it has in other areas of their life, because someone, somewhere in their life is picking up the tab.

-The wider implications can find people being stuck in poor relationships, i.e. parental, or with a partner, because they can’t afford to be free to live life on their own terms.
-But living an independent life is a vital condition for the performer and creative, in order to have a broad range of life experiences that feed back into their work.
+The wider implications for this can find someone stuck in a disempowered position inside a relationship with a parent or partner, because they can’t afford to live life on their own terms.
+But living an independent life is a vital condition for the performer, in order to have a broad range of life experience to feed back into their work.

 As for only posting nice comments or not speaking up, how would anything ever change if no-one spoke out?
 Life is bitter-sweet, and personal growth comes through adversity.
-And Joe I wish you all the best and hope you find a way of getting on with what will make things happen for you, for real.
+And Joe I wish you all the best and hope you find a way of getting on with what will make things happen for you.

 …I also have a play that I wrote being staged in various different places throughout New York that is donation based, it’s a profit share, so the two other actors will receive some money through it and all the money that I receive from it will go to my school…